psg-mit/muf-ci/README.md

 ```
 This will take ~23 days.

+## Syntax
+The Siren syntax can be found in `siren/parser.py`.

 ## Guide
-To view Siren syntax and a description of the source files in this repository, please see [DESCRIPTION.md]().
+To view a description of the source files in this repository and instructions on how to extend Siren, please see [DESCRIPTION.md](DESCRIPTION.md).